 My research in a nutshell

-After graduating from the School of Physics and Mathematics (presently the School of Science) of the National and Kapodistrian University of Athens, I researched the physicochemical properties of polymer solutions.
-Between 1979 and 1983, I became involved in first studying Polymer Dynamics in the Glass-Rubber Region Using Laser Photon Correlation Spectroscopy.
-It granted me a Master's Degree (MSc) in Physics.
-My postgraduate studies continued in Low-Frequency Laser Raman Scattering from Amorphous Polymers, which awarded me a Doctorate Degree (Ph.D.) in Physics.
+After graduating from the School of Physics and Mathematics (presently the School of Science) of the National and Kapodistrian University of Athens (NKUA), I began my academic career by researching the physicochemical properties of polymer solutions.
+From 1979 to 1983, I participated in research at the Physics Department (Schuster Lab) of the Victoria University of Manchester in the UK.
+Initially, I studied Polymer Dynamics in the Glass-Rubber Region Using Laser Photon Correlation Spectroscopy, which earned me a Master's Degree (MSc) in Physics in 1980.
+My postgraduate studies at the Schuster Lab continued in Low-Frequency Laser Raman Scattering from Amorphous Polymers, which led to my Doctorate Degree (Ph.D.) in Physics in 1983.
+I maintained research collaboration with the Physics and Chemistry Departments of Victoria University for an additional twenty-five years.

-I conducted further research on how the molecules of amorphous polymers behave to shape their bulk properties.
+As part of my forty-year academic career at NKUA, I also investigated how the molecular vibrations of amorphous polymers influence their bulk properties.
 I observed that matter in a noncrystalline state behaves similarly in bulk, whether on a smaller scale (a piece of polymer) or a larger scale (solid earth's motion during an earthquake).
 I applied a mathematical model to describe this universal behavior of amorphous solids.
 However, other researchers did not use my findings as much as I expected.
-On the other hand, my study on developing a non-destructive tool to assess the purity of plastic has been well-received and applied extensively by other researchers.
+On the other hand, my developing a non-destructive tool to assess the purity of plastic has been well-received and applied extensively by other researchers.
 I did not anticipate such an outcome!

 I also expanded my scope to include the study of the molecular behavior and properties of crystalline polymers, sol-gels, and semiconductors within the field of material science.